 D.W.
 Griffith’s The Birth of a Nation is inarguably one of the landmarks of American cinema.
-The distillation of the storytelling techniques, editing ideas, framing and visual composition, and nuanced approaches to performance that Griffith spent years exploring and experimenting with in short subjects and mid-length films, it was the longest and most ambitious American ever made when it was released in 1915 and it took American audiences, critics, and filmmakers by storm.
+The distillation of the storytelling techniques, editing ideas, framing and visual composition, and nuanced approaches to performance that Griffith spent years exploring and experimenting within short subjects and mid-length films, it was the longest and most ambitious American film ever made when it was released in 1915 and took American audiences, critics, and filmmakers by storm.
 It also features demeaning caricatures of African American characters (all played by whites in blackface) and grotesque distortions of the post-war Southern history and it portrays the Ku Klux Klan as the saviors of white culture in the face of emancipation.
 It is, in the words of journalist Jelani Cobb, “The most pure, honest, unfiltered distillation of white racist thought of that time.”

 The Independent Lens film Birth of a Movement is a reminder that criticism of Nation‘s racist politics is not a recent phenomenon.
 Even as the film was celebrated for its thrilling cinematic power, its distortions of American history and vile African American stereotypes were attacked in editorials and pamphlets across the country.
 Screenings were protested and local censor boards petitioned to limit or cancel screenings out of fears that the film would stir racist embers to life and set back the cause of civil rights.

 Griffith defended his vision from all attacks, both as history and art, and denied accusations of racism with the unflappable, unmovable conviction of a Southern gentleman defending his nostalgic vision of the honorable antebellum South destroyed by Reconstruction.
 The Birth of a Nation became a phenomenon, not just a hit but a hugely influential film, and it remains one of the bedrocks of film history and, for all its hateful racism, a rousing piece of filmmaking.